cwebster61083/puppet-log-viewer/README.md

 - Username: `elastic`
 - Password: `changeme`

-Once your are finished run `docker-compose down --volumes` to destroy the environment.
+Once you are finished run `docker-compose down --volumes` to destroy the environment.

 ## Logstash Filters

-The configs files used by logstash for filtering log files can be found in `./logstash/pipelines`
+The configs files used by Logstash for filtering log files can be found in `./logstash/pipelines`